iheartradio/kanaloa/docs/src/main/tut/index.md

 # Kanaloa

-**kanaloa** is a library that enhance your service to be more resilient by providing
+Kanaloa is library to make more resilient a service as a reverse proxy by providing:

-1. Traffic control with adaptive concurrency throttling on service
-2. Pull-based load balancing
+1. the ability to exert backpressure during oversaturated traffic (incoming traffic exceeds capacity).
-3. Circuit breaker
+2. circuit breaker
-3. Realtime monitoring
+3. At-least-once delivery
+4. real-time monitor
+5. proportional load balancing (if you see appropriate)